znuny/manual/source/annexes/backup/index.rst

 Restore Script Example
 **********************

 Parallel to the backup example script, a restore script as also available.
+This script needs to be executed by the application user, typically znuny.

 .. code-block:: shell